in

 Utilitarian and aesthetically pleasing, white picket fences are famous for sprucing up gardens and yards.
 It is a popular fence style because its simple white color serves as a background for displaying the beauty of a landscape.
 It is also a common feature for cottage inspired gardens.
 See more garden fence ideas here.

-Wooden Fence Pickets
+Wooden Pickets

 Wood fence pickets are also considered to be inexpensive, typically costing around $5 to $10 per linear foot depending on the size and style.

-Cedar Fence Pickets
+Cedar Pickets

 Cedar is a top choice for wooden picket fences because it is resilient when wet.
-Benefits of using cedar wood as fence pickets include high insulation properties and noise absorption because they are porous.
+Benefits of using cedar wood as pickets include high insulation properties and noise absorption because they are porous.

 It is also stable, does not expand nor warp and is resistant to splitting and cracking.
 When it comes to aging, cedar wood ages more beautifully compared to other wood species.
-It has also exudes natural elegance through its vibrant color and rich grain pattern.
+It also exudes natural elegance through its vibrant color and rich grain pattern.

-The most common species used for fence making is the Western Red Cedar which is a soft, aromatic and reddish brown wood.
+The most common species used for fence making is the Western Red Cedar, which is a soft, aromatic and reddish brown wood.
 Though an expensive high grade quality wood, it is guaranteed by most suppliers to last for 30 years as it has very minimal shrinkage.

-Other varieties include the Atlantic White Cedar, Northern White Cedar and Eastern Red Cedar which are classified as being light, porous cedar wood species.
+Other varieties include the Atlantic White Cedar, Northern White Cedar and Eastern Red Cedar, which are classified as being light, porous cedar wood species.
 Also useful for fences because they are not prone to break when exposed to humidity and temperature.

 Cost wise, cedar wood is a practical investment.
-Six foot cedar wood picket fences usually cost $15 to $30 linear foot for DIY projects.
+Six foot cedar wood pickets usually cost $15 to $30 linear foot for DIY projects.
 This cost doubles when you decide to hire a professional to install it for you.
 It is also available in planks at $8 per piece for the treated variety.

 It is recommended that cedar wood picket fences undergo regular maintenance for an increased life span.
 Also, it is best stained with water sealer instead of paint as it allows natural oils to develop making it insect and decay resistant.

-Pine Fence Pickets
+Pine Pickets

 Pressure treated Pine is also guaranteed to last for years making it a wise low cost investment.
 On the other hand, its downside is that it is prone to scratches and dents because of its softness.

-Pressure treated pine is cheaper than Cedar wood costing around $10 to $25 per linear foot including the installation.
+Pressure treated pine is cheaper than Cedar wood costing around $10 to $25 per linear foot, including the installation.

-Redwood Fence Pickets
+Redwood Pickets

-Redwood also contains natural oils which make it resistant to moisture and humidity, repellent to insects and less prone to decay and rotting.
-It also doesn’t warp, expand, crack or split unlike other wood species.
+Redwood also contains natural oils, which make it resistant to moisture and humidity, repellent to insects, and less prone to decay and rotting.
+It also doesnโt warp, expand, crack or split unlike other wood species.
 These natural intrinsic properties make it last longer as a fence material.

 Considered to be the most expensive type of wood fencing material, it usually costs $17.50 to $20 per square foot.
 Its superb aesthetics and qualities make it a wise investment and best choice for wooden picket fences.

-Pressure Treated Fence Pickets
+Pressure Treated Pickets

-This type of wood can be buried to the ground without having to worry about rotting and exposure to moisture.
+This type of wood can be buried in the ground without having to worry about rotting and exposure to moisture.
 It can also be painted or stained after 3 to 6 months of drying.
 Pressure treated wood can remain rot free for almost 40 years.

 The picture above shows a pressure treated wood picket fence.
 The cedar stain finish of this fence adds a Country charm to this American style home while serving as backdrop for the lush ground cover and vines.